 Summary and Review

-SID Digital First Framework, as outlined on the Safety in Demolition website, further integrates technology into a Demolition Intelligence Framework.
+The SID Digital First Framework, as outlined on the Safety in Demolition website, further integrates technology into a Demolition Intelligence Framework.
 This approach further involves the systematic collection, analysis, and application of data related to demolition projects with digital technology.

 The framework with digital technology still emphasizes the parallel development of demolition knowledge and safety knowledge, ensuring that both aspects are continuously improved and applied in practice.
 This integration helps in making informed decisions, optimizing demolition processes, and enhancing overall safety and efficiency on demolition sites.
 This can be applied locally, regionally or globally.
 Teams using the evoling technology play an important role in this framework.

-SID Digital First Framework is designed to integrate and enhance both demolition and safety knowledge with integrated technology..
+The SID Digital First Framework is designed to integrate and enhance both demolition and safety knowledge with integrated technology..
 Here are its key components:

 Pre Demolition Planning